tquadrat/tquadrat.github.io/README.md

 Most of my libraries are written as a module.
 When you use them within a project that does not use modules itself, you may have access to classes that are not meant to be visible outside the library itself.
 To give you some hints on what is part of the API and what is internal, I use the library [@APIGuardian](https://github.com/apiguardian-team/apiguardian).
 It provides the annotation `@API` with the attribute `status` that has the value `STABLE` for all classes that can be used safely.
 This status is inherited to all public elements of a class, although I marked the `static final` members of utility classes individually in most cases.
 So keep your fingers off from stuff that is marked as `DEPRECATED` or `INTERNAL`, and use stuff marked as `MAINTAINED` or `EXPERIMENTAL` with care.

 #### The *Foundation* Libraries
-I collected a bunch of libraries under the header *Foundation*; a lot of that stuff is 20 years old now, always updated to the latest language version.
-The latest and most demanding change was to adoption of modularisation (JigSaw).
+I collected a bunch of libraries under the header *Foundation*; a lot of that stuff is more than 20 years old now, always updated to the latest language version.
+The latest and most demanding change so far was to adoption of modularisation (JigSaw).

 ##### *[foundation-base](https://tquadrat.github.io/foundation-base)*
 The base for all the other stuff, although it is not much useful without the *[foundation-util](https://tquadrat.github.io/foundation-util)* library.
-But for some tools this is not necessary or just to big, so I separated some functionality into this library.
+But for some tools *foundation-util* is not necessary or just to big, so I separated some functionality into this library.

 ##### *[foundation-util](https://tquadrat.github.io/foundation-util)*
 Add this library to make the most often used features available to your project.